maxcelant/obsidian-recall/README.md

 ## Overview

-The Obsidian Recall Plugin is designed to help you revisit and reinforce your knowledge by surfacing old notes that you haven't interacted with in a while.
+The Obsidian Recall Plugin is designed to help you revisit and reinforce your knowledge by surfacing stale notes that you haven't interacted with in a while.
 It automatically identifies notes that haven't been viewed or edited recently and adds them to a designated "Recall" folder, making it easier for you to review and refresh your memory on past ideas and information.

 #### Using the `timer` icon in the ribbon will manually trigger it.